Last updated: ET

 Temporary passport holders may be subject to different entry requirements.
 Check with diplomatic representatives for up-to-date information.

-Canadians must be in possession of a visa to visit Burkina Faso.
+Canadians must be in possession of a visa.

 Tourist visa: Required